 The Premier 552029 is a rock-solid choice for anyone who needs a soap dispenser and doesn’t care about shiny attachments or trendy designs.

-It isn't the most stylish soap dispenser on this list.
-It won't make your guests "wow" when they walk into the kitchen.
-However, if you want a product that will function so surely and so faithfully that you'll eventually take it for granted, consider the Premier 552029.
+It isn’t the most stylish soap dispenser on this list.
+It won’t make your guests “wow” when they walk into the kitchen.
+However, if you want a product that will surely function and so faithfully that you’ll eventually take it for granted, consider the Premier 552029.

-Not only is it full of everyday conveniences like a top-mounted pump and swivel technology, but it's also one of the most durable products on the market.
+Not only is it full of everyday conveniences like a top-mounted pump and swivel technology, but is also one of the most durable soap dispensers on the market.

 It’s a soap dispenser that will always work when you need it, and it will keep working for years to come without hassle or fuss.